florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 ==== Portable <design_portable>
 // This includes goals: hardware-independent, platform-independent Originally Wasm was designed for fast and safe code execution on a client's web browser@bringing-the-web-up-to-speed.
-This means that a variety of web browsers, all running on different platforms and architectures.
+This means that a variety of web browsers, all running on different platforms and architectures have to be supported.
-Various devices such as desktop computers, mobile devices and even embedded devices have to be able to run Wasm code.
+Also various devices types such as desktops, mobile devices and even embedded devices have to be able to run Wasm code.

 Thus Wasm was designed to be able to be portable for various target platforms and architectures@spec.
 It does this by defining only the most basic types and instructions necessary to act as a compilation target.